Gekko nutaphandi

 Gekko nutaphandi is a species of gecko, a lizard in the family Gekkonidae.
 The species is endemic to Thailand.

 Etymology

 The specific name, nutaphandi, is in honor of Thai herpetologist Wirot Nutaphand (1932–2005).

 Geographic range

-G. nutaphandi is found in Kanchanaburi Province, central western Thailand.
+Gekko nutaphandi is found in Kanchanaburi Province, central western Thailand.

 Habitat

-The preferred natural habitats of G. nutaphandi are limestone caves and the surrounding forest.
+The preferred natural habitats of Gekko nutaphandi are limestone caves and the surrounding forest.

 Description

-Medium-sized for its genus, G. nutaphandi may attain a snout-to-vent length (SVL) of at 12 cm or more.
+Medium-sized for its genus, Gekko nutaphandi may attain a snout-to-vent length (SVL) of at 12 cm or more.
 It has 14 rows of dorsal tubercles.
 The precloacal pores number 17–22 and are arranged in an uninterrupted series.
 The iris of the eye is red.